 Another factor that will impact the Airport's performance will be its ability to meet the growing passenger and cargo demands of the future.
-As part of the new Airport Use and Lease Agreement, the Airport and Airlines have agreed to a \$6.2 billion capital plan.
-The capital plan includes the development of new gates in the domestic and international terminals.
-Additionally, the capital plan includes infrastructure and development to significantly increase the amount of cargo space available at the Airport.
+As part of the Airport Use and Lease Agreement, the Airport and Airlines have agreed to a multi-billion dollar capital plan.
+The capital plan includes the development of new gates in the domestic and international terminals, and other improvements to enhance the overall passenger experience.
+Additionally, the capital plan includes infrastructure and development to increase the amount of cargo space available at the Airport.

 One other factor that contributes to the Airport's outlook is the strength and diversity of the business community within the Atlanta region.
-Manufacturing, banking, information technology and financial services are major business categories represented in the area, and Atlanta is the corporate home of U.S. companies such as Coca-Cola, Home Depot, Delta Air Lines, and UPS.
+Manufacturing, banking, information technology and financial services are major business categories represented in the area, and Atlanta is the corporate home of U.S. companies such as Coca-Cola, The Home Depot, Delta Air Lines, United Parcel Service, and The Southern Company.